etay1/RateMyProfessor-WebScraper/README.md

 # RateMyProfessor AWS Lambda Function
-### As of July 14th this is no longer valid.
+### As of July 14th this is no longer functional.
 Updates to the site have altered the CSS queries.
 To fix the methods will need be readjusted for the strings to be targeted

 ### Getting Started
 The parameter for this function is the RMP ID on the each professor's RMP page.